LoginRadius/engineering-portal/content/guest-post/nodejs-authentication-guide/index.md

 You've created an event listener that listens for a click on the `Delete User` button.
 When the button is clicked, you'll send a `DELETE` request to `/api/auth/deleteUser`.

-> Please make sure the admin user is first on the list to avoid populating the database with an admin user again.
+> Please ensure the admin user is first on the list to avoid populating the database with an admin user again.

 ## Logout Functionality